-The Minnesota Department of Education’s Food and Nutrition Service (FNS) administers school and community nutrition programs for Minnesota children and adults through local schools, child and adult care facilities and summer food program sites.
+The Minnesota Department of Education’s Food and Nutrition Service (FNS) administers school and community nutrition programs for Minnesota children and adults through local schools, child and adult care facilities, and summer food program sites.
 Participants receive nutritious meals and education to help them learn and practice healthy habits for a lifetime of wellness.

 Free and Reduced-Price Meals

-Cologne Academy participate in School Nutrition Programs and accepts applications for free and reduced-price school meal benefits at any time.
-Approval is based on comparison of the household’s income to current U.S. Department of Agriculture (USDA) household income guidelines.
+Cologne Academy participates in School Nutrition Programs and accepts applications for free and reduced-price school meal benefits at any time.
+Approval is based on a comparison of the household’s income to the current U.S. Department of Agriculture (USDA) household income guidelines.
 Schools send an Application for Educational Benefits form to the households of all enrolled students at the beginning of each school year.
 A letter accompanies the form and explains school meal benefits and how to apply.

-Lunches are catered by Lancer Dining Monday-Thursdays and Fridays Domino’s delivers!
+Lunches are catered by Lancer Dining Monday-Friday.

 Standard/Full Civil Rights Statement

 In accordance with federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, disability, age, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.

 Persons with disabilities who require alternative means of communication for program information (e.g. Braille, large print, audiotape, American Sign Language, etc.), should contact the Agency (State or local) where they applied for benefits.
 Individuals who are deaf, hard of hearing or have speech disabilities may contact USDA through the Federal Relay Service at (800) 877-8339.
 Additionally, program information may be made available in languages other than English.